 The sterol composition of settling material showed contrasting differences between BA and N (Fig. 4).
 At BA, fecal sterols predominated (75 ± 5.4% of total sterols), mostly coprostanol (52 ± 11%), followed by cholesterol (12 ± 2.9%) and phytosterols (8.3 ± 3.6%) whereas at N the contribution of plant sterols prevailed (phytosterols: 57 ± 13%, cholesterol: 26 ± 12, fecal sterols: 7.5 ± 7.0%).
 The fecal signature of BA resembled the composition of human feces (fecal sterols: 85%, phytosterols: 8.8%, cholesterol: 5.2%, others: 1.2%; Leeming et al., 1996), with extremely high concentrations of coprostanol (3.6 ± 4.8 mg/g) similar to sewage sludge and effluents (1-4 mg/g, 50-80% total sterols; Venkatesan and Kaplan, 1990, Nguyen et al., 1995).
-The presence of epicoprostanol (9.3 ± 9.6%), originated from coprostanol biodegradation, evidence an incipient alteration which is likely occurring in the long sewer pipeline (9900 km total, main sewers > 100km, www.aysa.com.ar) rather than in the very shallow (3-5 m) water column.
+The presence of epicoprostanol (9.3 ± 9.6%), originated from coprostanol biodegradation, evidence an incipient alteration which is likely occurring in the long sewer pipeline (9900 km total, main sewers > 100 km, www.aysa.com.ar) rather than in the very shallow (3-5 m) water column.
 Despite the relative abundance of cholesterol at BA its utility as biomarker is limited since as indicated previously it is present in multiple organic matter sources (Mudge et al., 1999; Creuzburg and von Elert, 2009).
-A typical fecal herbivore marker, 24-ethylcoprostanol derived by hydrogenation of sitosterol form terrestrial vegetation (Bull et al., 2002), is also relatively abundant at BA (8.5 ± 4.4%), but human feces can also include significant amounts of ethylcoprostanol (Leeming et al., 1996).
+A typical fecal herbivore marker, ethylcoprostanol derived by hydrogenation of sitosterol form terrestrial vegetation (Bull et al., 2002), is also relatively abundant at BA (8.5 ± 4.4%), but human feces can also include significant amounts of ethylcoprostanol (Leeming et al., 1996).
 The significance of coprostanone (5.4 ± 3.3%) is difficult to ascertain since it originates in mammalian gut as an intermediary in coprostanol microbial synthesis, but it can also be produced in sediments as a result of interconversions between this ketone and coprostanol and epicoprostanol (McCalley et al., 1981; Bull et al., 2002).
-The relatively low proportions phytosterols at BA, mainly represented by sitosterol (4.4 ± 1.9%), reflect the minor contribution of vegetal inputs, including kitchen oil and foodstuff products, at this site.
+The relatively low proportions phytosterols at BA, mainly represented by sitosterol (4.4 ± 1.9%), reflect the minor contribution of vegetal inputs, possibly including kitchen oil and foodstuff products, at this site.

 Despite being found in some algae, the three major phytosterols found is settling material from N, sitosterol (19 ± 5.4%), stigmasterol (15 ± 7.9%) and campesterol (13 ± 11%), are strongly associated with land plants (Huang and Meinschein, 1979, Volkman, 2005) and have been used as biomarkers of paper mill pollution (Lahdelma and Oikari, 2006).
 The fecal sterols signal at N, dominated by ethylcoprostanol (3.9 ± 4.7%) followed by coprostanol (1.3 ± 1.3%), differs both quantitatively and qualitatively from the sewage signature of BA.
 The presence of ethylcoprostanol as the main fecal sterol at N probably reflects the contribution of cattle fecal matter from the neighboring livestock establishments.
 The small concentrations of coprostanol cannot be unambiguously attributed to sewage pollution since small relative amounts of coprostanol can be formed by in situ hydrogenation of cholesterol in sediments not contaminated by fecal pollution (Nishimura and Koyama, 1977).